 Study organisation

-You are, however, required to pay a semester's fee (around €250).
-Please find out more here.
+You are, however, required to pay a semester fee of around 270 Euros.

-Since it is possible to study the master’s programme in Sport and Exercise Psychology part-time, this may be an option, yes!
+Since it is possible to study the master's programme part-time, this may be an option.
 Tuition fees for long-term students may apply in this case.
 Learn more about tuition fees here.

 Semester abroad, internships, and career prospects